department-of-veterans-affairs/vagov-content/pages/decision-reviews/faq.md

 If you’ve submitted a form and want to change your review option, you can send in a new decision review request form within 1 year from the date on your VA decision.
 You must include a letter that says you want to withdraw your existing review and switch to a different option.

 If you requested a Board Appeal and want to switch to a different appeal option, you can send in a new Board Appeal form with a different option selected.
 You can switch appeal options within 1 year from the date on your VA decision or 60 days from the date you submitted your original form.
+You can’t select a different appeal option if you’ve already submitted evidence or had a hearing.

 You can’t select a new review option if you’ve already submitted evidence or had a hearing.
 </div>